Raathigesh/Raathigesh.github.io/_posts/2016-03-13-Redux-Simplified.md

 > Redux doesn't have a dispatcher component

 #### The State
 Redux maintains the application state in a single state object.
 This state object could store information related to the application such as who is the current logged in user or it could store information related to the UI state such as a state of a UI element.
-For example an expandable element is expanded or collapsed.
+For example, an expandable element is expanded or collapsed.

 But why?
-For example when you build web applications, multiple components are interested in a piece of information.
-For example weather the user is authorized or not.
-So a global state is an ideal way to store such information so each individial UI components can access.
+For example, when you build web applications, multiple components are interested in a piece of information.
+For example, whether the user is authorized or not.
+So a global state is an ideal way to store such information so each individual UI components can access.

 > Redux maintains state in a single atom (Single object)